polo5/ZeroShotKnowledgeTransfer/README.md

 }

 ```

+## Baselines

+A few people have asked for the KD+AT few shot baselines so I've made them available in [this repo](https://github.com/polo5/FewShotKnowledgeTransfer)

 ## Notes
 - Version 1 and 2 on arxiv have lower accuracy scores because I hadn't trained batchnorm layers properly.